 Now that we understand inputs and outputs, we’re in a position to define equity.
 Equity is defined as an individual’s outputs divided by that same person’s inputs.

 Adam’s Equity Theory goes a step further and states that individuals don’t just understand equity in isolation, instead they look around and compare themselves to others.
-If the perceive an inequity then they will adjust their inputs to restore balance.
+If they perceive an inequity then they will adjust their inputs to restore balance.
 This is illustrated in the following equity theory equation.

 Essentially, what we are saying is that individuals will always adjust their inputs so that the equation is always in balance.
-So, if an individual believes their outputs are are lower than their inputs relative to others around them they will become demotivated.
-Likewise, an individual may be need to increase their inputs if their outputs are greater than those doing exactly the same job.
+So, if an individual believes their outputs are lower than their inputs relative to others around them they will become demotivated.
+Likewise, an individual may need to increase their inputs if their outputs are greater than those doing exactly the same job.
 Essentially, an individual within an organization will always try to keep fairness (equity) in balance: